adb-shell/Splash/README.md

 ## Splash
 Build Status: [![Build Status](https://app.bitrise.io/app/148bcaee35a29293/status.svg?token=GfxLmo6-yd14y4FlSrLM-Q&branch=develop)](https://app.bitrise.io/app/148bcaee35a29293)

-Splash is an android app that showcases use of
- - MVVM architecture
- - Android architecture components like lifecycle extensions, paging, room
+## Motivation
+Splash was an attempt to use the latest cutting edge libraries and tools using the [Unsplash](https://unsplash.com/) API's.

+## Technologies
+- UI is 100% written in Jetpack compose
 - Coroutines
+- Android architecture components like paging,room, lifecycle extension etc.
- - Dagger 2//TODO: migrate to hilt.
+- Dagger 2
- - Build scripts that uses the kotlin dsl.
- - Integrated detekt static code analysis tool.
- - Migrated 99% of fragments and activities to new **jetpack compose UI**.
+- Coil
+- Retrofit for n/w
+- Different product flavours appstore and debug to turn on / off few devtools and loggers
+- Chucker to log n/w requests in notification bar
+- Detekt
+- Bitrise CI integrated

+One interesting thing about Splash app is that, Splash has a separate module for the n/w operations so that in future it can re-used for the KMP.<br/><br/>

  ## Screenshots